Dollar rally stalls on hopes of an easing in Iran war, but wariness reigns

 However, equities advanced and oil prices retreated from over three-year highs, underscoring how eager investors were to seize on any hint of good news.

-Rodrigo Catril, senior currency strategist at National Australia Bank in Sydney, said there was still good reason to be cautious.

-It "may not be as simple as just declaring the end of the war ... and it's unclear to us whether the Iranian regime would be interested in de-escalating," he said.

-The dollar has been traders' shelter-of-choice, given that the U.S. as a major oil producer is better positioned to withstand energy price shocks compared to other geographies that rely on imports.
+The dollar has been traders' shelter-of-choice, given that the U.S. as a major oil producer is better positioned to withstand energy price shocks compared to other economies that rely on imports.

 "Higher prices result in higher income for U.S. oil producers and exporters, and the increase in prices will also likely arrest the depreciation of the dollar that has been ongoing since Liberation Day," said Jefferies' chief U.S. economist Thomas Simons.